 Park City has a very special place in our hearts.
 For those of you who live in South Florida, you understand when people say the largest mountain in the area is garbage hill.
 Needless to say, Floridians don’t have access to ski resorts.
 Even living in New York for a decade, I never had the chance to try it.

-When I was 28, my husband (who was my boyfriend at the time), took me on a trip to the mountains.
-He spent his entire life on a pair of skis, and as a very competitive person, I somehow thought I would be able to match up to him.
+When I was 28, my husband (who was my boyfriend at the time) took me on a trip to the mountains.
+He spent his entire life on a pair of skis, and as a very competitive person, I somehow thought I would be able to match up with him.
 That was not the case.
-I was a hot mess on the slopes the whole time because apparently, I had a small fear of heights.
-After a few days out there, I started to gain momentum, and I was actually was enjoying myself.
+I was a hot mess on the slopes the whole time because, apparently, I had a small fear of heights.
+After a few days out there, I started to gain momentum, and I was enjoying myself.

 The next year, we headed out west to Park City, Utah.
-We went during Spring Break so it was a different experience than going in the heart of winter.
-It wasn’t too cold, yet there was fresh powder, and it was beautiful and sunny.
-Apres-ski included outdoor live music and beer, and though there was a fire nearby, it wasn’t needed to defrost your toes.
+We went during Spring Break, so it was a different experience than going in the heart of winter.
+It wasn’t too cold, yet there was fresh powder, beautiful and sunny.
+Apres-ski included outdoor live music and beer, and though a fire was nearby, it wasn’t needed to defrost your toes.
 After those trips with my husband, I always knew that I would want my kids to ski, and to learn at a young age – this way to save them the trouble that I had.

-Fast forward a few years and we were still keeping that tradition alive.
+Fast forward a few years, and we were still keeping that tradition alive.
 We took our kids to Park City for the first time when they were 7 and 3 years old.
 Park City was such a great location for a skiing family.
 It’s not too far from Salt Lake City airport, and the altitude is not too high, so no one had any reactions to the elevation change.
-Plus, there are plenty of activities for the family to do as a whole, and there are so many restaurants to choose from.
+Plus, there are plenty of activities for the family to do, and there are many restaurants to choose from.

 Where to stay

 Each winter, my family and my twin sister’s family would rent a place together as we are all very close.
-We’ve done both hotels and condos in Park City and the Canyons, so it just depends on the size of your group.
-If you are traveling with another family, I would likely recommend a condo through Airbnb/Vrbo as it tends to be the more cost-effective and flexible route.
+We’ve done both hotels and condos in Park City and the Canyons, so it just depends on your group size.
+If you are traveling with another family, I would recommend a condo through Airbnb/Vrbo as it is the more cost-effective and flexible route.

-I do recommend staying as close to the mountain as possible because putting your ski/snowboard equipment into a shuttle or rented vehicle just tacks on time when heading out in the morning.
+I recommend staying as close to the mountain as possible because putting your ski/snowboard equipment into a shuttle or rented vehicle just tacks on time when heading out in the morning.
 The places listed below are some of our favorites, and these are all in Park City.
-If you prefer, you can also stay in Deer Valley, which is a short ride away.
-Keep in mind that Deer Valley does not allow snowboarders, so if you do have one in your group, you would want to steer clear.
+If you prefer, you can also stay in Deer Valley, a short ride away.
+Remember that Deer Valley does not allow snowboarders, so if you have one in your group, you would want to steer clear.

 - Resort Plaza